Date of Award:

 The CCGA appears to provide useful information regarding children's perceptions of alternative child care.
 Parents and child care providers can use this information to provide children with better alternative environments by noting interactions and providing child-centered activities.

-Godfrey, Michael K., "Preschoolers' Perception of Their Alternative Care Environments" (1992).
+Godfrey, Michael K., "Preschoolers' Perceptions of Their Alternative Care Environments" (1992).
 All Graduate Theses and Dissertations.
 2353.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .